 The course discusses sport using the sociological perspective and examines the role of sport in society.
 The course is designed to introduce students to critical issues in sport, as well as social inequalities and inequities in sport settings of all kinds.
 Through this class, students will examine and learn to appreciate individual differences and recognize all dimensions of diversity including ethnicity, gender, age, physical differences, sexual orientation, race, and religion.
-Prerequisite: Junior/Senior standing.
+Prerequisite: "C" or better in ENG 102.
 (T)